justMoritz/sector-based-3d-engine/README.md

   ✅ Fix Looking up and down
   ✅ Fix sector height change
-👩🏼‍💻 Re-implement Sprite rendering (possibly via intersection method)
-  - Make sure sprites properly face the player (with perspective correction)
-  - Perhaps draw the sprite up-down by default, and the rotate the same direction as the player?
+👩🏼‍💻 Re-implement Sprite rendering (possibly via intersection method) ✅ Make sure sprites properly face the player (with perspective correction) ✅ Perhaps draw the sprite up-down by default, and the rotate the same direction as the player?
-  - re-implement angles and animation
+  👩🏼‍💻 re-implement angles and animation
-  - re-implement transparency
+  ✅ re-implement transparency
+  ✅ refactor checkPlayerInSector function to also work for sprites
+- Fix Ceiling texture rendering
+- Think about slopes.
+I kinda don't want to open that can of worms, but maybe think about slopes...

 - Refactor checkSectors function
 - Rethink variable scope of some variables